Tencent/Hippy/docs/en-us/hippy-react/gesture.md

 In some scenarios, the parent control needs to intercept the gesture events of the child control first, so Hippy also provides a gesture event interception mechanism, which is controlled by two properties of the parent control: `onInterceptTouchEvent` and `onInterceptPullUpEvent`.
 These two properties are only valid for components that can contain child controls.
 Controls such as `<Image/>` do not support these two properties:

 - onInterceptTouchEvent： This property determines whether the parent control intercepts gesture events of all child controls, true is intercepted, false is not intercepted (default is false).
 When the parent control sets this property to true, all its child controls will not receive any touch event and click event callbacks, regardless of whether event handlers are set.
 When pressing, moving, raising a finger, and clicking and long-pressing occur in the parent control area, the native sends events to the parent control for processing by default.
-If the child control is already processing touch events before the parent control sets onInterceptTouchEvent to true, then the child control will receive an onTouchCancel callback (if the child control has registered this function);
+If the child control is already processing touch events before the parent control sets onInterceptTouchEvent to true, then the child control will receive an onTouchCancel callback (if the child control has registered this function).
 - onInterceptPullUpEvent： The function of this property is similar to onInterceptTouchEvent, but the conditions for determining whether the parent control intercepts the event are slightly different.When the value is true, when the user slides the finger up in the current parent control area, all subsequent touch events will be intercepted and processed by the parent control.
 All child controls will not receive any touch event callbacks, regardless of whether the event handler is set; if the child controls are already processing touch events before the interception takes effect, the child controls will receive an onTouchCancel callback.
-When false, the parent control will not intercept events, the default is false;
+When false, the parent control will not intercept events, the default is false.

 Note that due to the different interception conditions of these two properties, after the onInterceptTouchEvent flag is set to true, all touch events of the child control will be invalid, while onInterceptPullUpEvent will not affect the click event of the child control.